rilhia/omni-endo-ai-mcp/README.md

 <a id="ports-and-docker-compose"></a>
 ## 🔌 Ports (only if one is already in use)

+> [!NOTE]
+> **You can skip this for now.** You do not need to change anything here to get started, the defaults work for almost everyone.
+This section is here next to the other configuration so it is easy to find.
+Come back to it **only if**, when you later start the stack (Section B or C), you see an error like "port is already allocated" or a page won't load.
+If you only use Claude Desktop (Section A), you can ignore ports entirely.

 The Open WebUI and OpenAPI paths run a small stack of containers, and that stack uses three ports on your machine.
 These are set in **`docker-compose.yml`**, not in `.env`.
-You only need to touch them if one of these ports is **already being used by another program** on your computer (you would see an error like "port is already allocated" when starting, or a page simply won't load).
+You only need to touch them if one of these ports is **already being used by another program** on your computer.

-If everything starts and the pages load, **leave this alone**.

 ### The three ports